hiandras/sertm/README.md

 - log rotation implemented
 - monthly reports
 - can be monitorod with UpTimeRobot, Pingdom, etc. (just use http check for the status file)
+- everything is logged, daily logs kept for x days and rotated daily (slr.php)

 What it does?